tanberry/learnings/gitmagic.md

 ### Step 1.
 Setting up your local repo
 1. Fork repo
 2. Clone repo
-   * In your terminal, create a new directory for the local repo mkdir <name-of-dir>
+   1. In your terminal, create a new directory for the local repo using `mkdir <name-of-dir>`
-   * Initialize git in that directory
+   2. Initialize git in that directory using `git init`
-   * git init

 6. Go to the upstream repo, and copy the URL for the repo, using the Clone button.

 7. Then run: `git clone https://github.com/<repo name>`